 To start with you can call us on our temporary mobile phone number, email us or message is through Facebook.
 We can offer information, advice and guidance on your housing situation and if needed we can refer you to the Homeless Team.

 Our Pasture Street centre and drop-in service is closed until further notice.
 All information, advice and guidance is available via telephone, email, text or Facebook messenger.
 This is available Monday to Friday, 9am to 5pm.

-Support can last for up to 2 years.
+Support can last for up to 18 months.
 It is possible to have the support for longer if you are moving from one service to another.
-For example: You could live for up to two years in Supported Lodgings and then move in to a Flat or Shared House for a further two years.

-In our General Needs service there is no 2-year limit.
+In our General Needs service there is no 18 month limit.
 As long as you become a tenant at 25 years old or below, you can stay past the age of 25 and up to the age of 35.

 You can still be supported even if you are not living in one of our properties.
-Our Floating Support service is designed to support you with housing-related needs that are a barrier to finding settled accommodation or they increase your risk of homelessness.
-You can also access our Drop-In without being one of our tenants.
+Our Floating Support service is designed to support you with housing-related needs that are a barrier to finding settled accommodation or increase your risk of homelessness.

 For people who only need housing and do not need support, you can apply for General Needs Housing.
 This is done by requesting an application form to fill in and then return.
 We need to see proof of ID and you will need at least one reference.